stevebarakat/Minimoog/README.md

 - **Authentic Sound**: Faithful recreation of the synthesizer's oscillator characteristics and filter behavior
 - **Real-time Performance**: Low-latency audio processing for live performance
 - **MIDI Enabled**: Works out of the box with most MIDI keyboards (plug and play).
+- **Progressive Web App**: Installable as a native app with full offline functionality
 - **Modern Web Standards**: Built with React 19, TypeScript, and Web Audio API
 - **Open Source**: Complete source code available for learning and modification